There are so many choices among watches these days that it’s hard to know which one to choose.

 The other features that are great to have on a climbing watch are known as ABC: an altimeter, a barometer and a compass.
 An altimeter measures your elevation, which can help pinpoint your location on a map.
 Some have a barometric altimeter that uses atmospheric pressure measurements to tell you the elevation.

 A barometer tracks changes in air pressure that can help detect incoming storms.
 A compass will help you get your general direction.
 Some entry-level watches have the basics, which is usually a barometer and a compass.
-The best watch for hiking will have the full suite of ABC features.
+The best watch for hiking will have the full suite of ABC features and would be considered an ABC watch.

 If you’re a hiker, you’re also likely a fitness enthusiast who likes to stay in shape.
 A watch for hikers should have a heart-rate monitor as well, with on-wrist technology that lets you monitor your fitness and health.
 Some who want detailed data will want a watch that pairs with a chest-strap heart monitor to get even more in-depth information.